 The statute also states that, except for funeral processions, motor vehicles driven on roads outside of a business or residence district in a caravan or motorcade (regardless of whether they are towing other vehicles) must allow sufficient space for other vehicles without creating danger or any dangerous situations.

 The law uses the terms reasonably and prudently which are very broad and can be interpreted very differently depending on a law enforcement officer or Judge’s perspective.
-This is why it is important for individuals to work with a West Palm Beach tailgating lawyer that can handle these matters on their behalf.
+This is why it is important for individuals to work with a tailgating attorney in West Palm Beach that can handle these matters on their behalf.

 How Close is Too Close When Driving?

 According to the National Safety Council (NSC), using the three-second rule can give drivers the time they need to recognize a hazard, respond safely, and avoid rear-ending cars in from of them.